wp-plugins/google-places-reviews/readme.txt

 5. The plugins settings page found under Settings > Google Reviews

 == Changelog ==

+= 1.1.1 =
+* Fix: "Disable Title Output" under the "Advanced Options" in the widget wasn't working, it is now; thanks "game writer" for notifying us of this bug.
+* Fix: Avatar image overlapping into the content because of lack of max-width CSS property.

 = 1.1.0 =
 * New: Plugin thumbnail that now appears in WP repo search